Guide to declaring crypto taxes in The Netherlands (2022)

 Calculating Income Tax: Sum up the income from the different transaction types that contribute to your income.
 You must convert the value of your crypto to euros when you receive it.

 The tax rate that applies depends on whether you have reached pension age.
-To see which tax bracket you belong to, click here.
+You can see which tax bracket you belong to here.

 Detailed information on different transaction types